TIBCOSoftware/snappydata/README.md

 #### Stream analytics using Spark Streaming

-SnappyData extends Spark streaming so stream definitions can be declaratively done using SQL and you can analyze these streams using SQL.
+SnappyData extends Spark streaming so stream definitions can be declaratively written using SQL and you can analyze these streams using SQL.
 Also, SnappyData introduces "continuous queries" (CQ) on the stream.
 One can define a continous query as a SQL query on the stream with window and slide extensions which is returned as SchemaDStream i.e. DStream with schema.
-SnappyData's extensions provide functionality to insert a SchemaDStream into snappy store.
+SnappyData's extensions provide functionality to insert a SchemaDStream into the SnappyData store.

 Dynamic registration of CQs (from remote clients) will be available in the next release.